-Hege Library celebrates excellence in student research through the establishment of the annual Hege Library Research Award.
-This award is made possible by the generosity of the Guilford College Friends of the Library and Guilford alumni H. Curt ‘56 and Patricia S. ’57 Hege.
-The establishment of the award coincided with the 25th anniversary of the 1989 addition to the Hege Library, as a celebration of faculty mentorship and librarian engagement in furthering students’ development as critical thinkers and thoughtful and creative scholars.
+Made possible by the generosity of Guilford alumni H. Curt ‘56 and Patricia S. ’57 Hege, the establishment of this award coincided with the 25th anniversary of the 1989 addition to the Hege Library.
+It is a celebration of faculty mentorship and librarian engagement in furthering students’ development as critical thinkers and thoughtful and creative scholars.
 Two $1000 awards are given on an annual basis to honor and promote exemplary senior theses.

 Mallory Cerkleski, Sustainable Food Systems, [Nominated by Visiting Instructor for Environmental Studies Bronwyn Tucker and Assistant Director of the Center for Principled Problem Solving & Excellence in Teaching Sonalini Sapra] “Not Your Mother’s Food Aid”: Political Strategies for Controlling Food Aid – A Comparative Study from Kenya and Malawi from 2006-2018"